angular-data-grid/angular-data-grid.github.io/README.md

                 };
 ```

+NOTE: `grid-item` wrapper used in the code example above, to make code more concise - you can use regular 'ng-repeat' instead if needed.

 ### Basic API

 1. `grid-options`: object in your controller with start options for grid.
 You must create this object with at least 1 required parameter - data.